Updated: Feb 13

 Property rights in metaverses can be enforced in many ways.
 Examples include introducing a bill of rights for consumers or amending consumer protection rules mandating specific rights granted to the purchaser of a digital item.

 As metaverses become more widespread in peoples’ lives, rules protecting the interests of participants will become increasingly important.
 With innovative technologies like NFTs providing secure and responsible ownership of digital property, the time has come to consider mandating property rights to purchasers of digital content to reflect property rights similar to those of physical items.
-If appropriately implemented, individuals’ rights can be protected in growing world of metaverse economies.
+If appropriately implemented, individuals’ rights can be protected in the growing world of metaverse economies.

 Photo credit: @jeremythomasphoto / Jeremy Thomas - UNSPLASH.COM